 - c.
 1200, from Kentish and northern English form of Old English lyft- "weak, foolish" (compare lyft-adl "lameness, paralysis," East Frisian luf, Dutch dialectal loof "weak, worthless").
 It emerged 13c. as "opposite of right" (the left being usually the weaker hand), a derived sense also found in cognate Middle Dutch and Low German luchter, luft.
-But German link, Dutch linker "left" are from Old High German slinc and Middle Dutch slink "left," related to Old English slincan "crawl," Swedish linka "limp," slinka "dangle."
+But German link, Dutch linker "left" are said to be not directly related, being instead from Old High German slinc and Middle Dutch slink "left," which are related to Old English slincan "crawl" (Modern English (see slink), Swedish linka "limp," slinka "dangle."

 Used since at least c.
 1600 in various senses of "irregular, illicit;" earlier proverbial sense was "opposite of what is expressed" (mid-15c.).
 Phrase out in left field "out of touch with pertinent realities" is attested from 1944, from the baseball fielding position that tends to be far removed from the play.
 To have two left feet "be clumsy" is attested by 1902.
 The Left Bank of Paris (left bank of the River Seine, as you face downstream) has been associated with intellectual and artistic culture since at least 1893.

 - left (v.)